sdiehl/zero-to-qed/docs/src/17_algebraic_structures.md

 ## Monoids

-A monoid extends a semigroup with an identity element.
+A **monoid** extends a semigroup with an **identity element**.
 The identity must satisfy two laws: left identity ($e \cdot a = a$) and right identity ($a \cdot e = a$).
 Natural numbers under addition form a monoid with identity 0.
 Natural numbers under multiplication form a different monoid with identity 1.
 Same type, different structures.

 ```lean
 {{#include ../../src/ZeroToQED/AlgebraicStructures.lean:monoid}}